Overview of the management of the child at risk for atherosclerosis

 RATIONALE FOR INTERVENTION

 Large prospective population-based randomized control trial (RCT) studies in adults demonstrate that reducing risk factors associated with cardiovascular disease (CVD) will decrease the risk of CVD.
-(See "Overview of the risk equivalents and established risk factors for cardiovascular disease", section on 'Established risk factors for atherosclerotic CVD'.)
+(See "Overview of established risk factors for cardiovascular disease", section on 'Established risk factors for atherosclerotic CVD'.)

 Although similar long-term outcome data based on randomized clinical trials are not available for the pediatric population, prospective observational studies link risk factors known to be associated with CVD in adults to early atherosclerotic changes in children, and demonstrate tracking of CVD risk factors from childhood to adulthood.
 Furthermore, short-term RCTs have demonstrated reduction in CVD risk factors in high-risk pediatric populations.
 (See "Risk factors and development of atherosclerosis in childhood", section on 'Atherosclerotic changes in childhood'.)